openstack-k8s-operators/dev-docs/custom_openstack_operator.md

 ```

 2. Build the custom OpenStack operator (this will take a few minutes)

+Do not forget to login to your Quay account with `podman login` before running the command below.

 ```bash
 $ IMAGE_TAG_BASE=quay.io/andrewbays/openstack-operator VERSION=0.0.1 IMG=$IMAGE_TAG_BASE:v$VERSION make manifests build docker-build docker-push bundle bundle-build bundle-push catalog-build catalog-push